Category learning in deep neural networks: Information content and geometry of internal representations: Categorical Fisher information: Discriminant directions and location of the maxima

-The result on the number of non zero eigenvalues, seen above Section \ref{sec:pdc}, generalizes to an arbitrary number $M$ of categories in dimension $K$ in the following way.
-If $K < M-1$, the categorical Fisher information matrix has, obviously, at most $K$ non zero eigenvalue.
-If $K \geq M-1$, the categorical Fisher information matrix has (at most) $M-1$ non zero eigenvalues.
+The result on the number of nonzero eigenvalues, seen above Sec. \ref{sec:pdc}, generalizes to an arbitrary number $M$ of categories in dimension $K$ in the following way.
+If $K < M-1$, the categorical Fisher information matrix has, obviously, at most $K$ nonzero eigenvalue.
+If $K \geq M-1$, the categorical Fisher information matrix has (at most) $M-1$ nonzero eigenvalues.
 The proof is as follows.